 It's never too early to be prepared

 With today's medical advancements, early diagnosis of illness is possible.
 There's good evidence that treatment of critical illnesses at the early stages can improve your chances of recovery.
-Aviva's My MultiPay Critical Illness Plan, for example, provides protection against different severities of critical illnesses, up to a total of 900% of the Sum Assured.
+Aviva's My MultiPay Critical Illness Plan4, for example, provides multiple payouts for different severities of critical illnesses, up to a total of 900% of the Sum Assured.
 It covers 132 conditions across various stages of critical illnesses and the recurrence of 6 specified critical illnesses including re-diagnosed major cancer, recurrent heart attack of specified severity and recurrent stroke with permanent neurological deficit.